Disease-Progression-Modelling/disease-progression-modelling.github.io/README.md

 To that end, you can add yours materials and notebooks to the repo.
 These will be reviewed and merged to the current website

+Note : You can find a Notebook Template in `pages/notebooks/_template.ipynb` to comply to the website template

 ## Website structure